Open-CMSIS-Pack/cmsis-toolbox/docs/CreateApplications.md

 1. Step: **Install the DFP and BSP**
    - Use [Device search](https://www.keil.arm.com/devices/) or [Board search](https://www.keil.arm.com/boards/) available on web portals to identify the software packs required for your target.
-   - Download the DFP and BSP using the [`cpackget`](build-tools.md#install-public-packs) tool.
-Alternatively, you may use [`cbuild` with option `--packs`](build-tools.md#build-project) to install missing packs.
+   - Use `CMSIS Pack` to download the Device Family Pack (DFP) and optionally the Board Support Pack (BSP) with [`cpackget`](build-tools.md#install-public-packs).
+Note that a BSP is only required if you want to work with a specific board.
+For custom hardware, typically the DFP is sufficient.

-2. Step: **Use a Template Project to create the application**
+2. Step: **Use a Template Project and add DFP and BSP**
    - Select a suitable generic [Template Project](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates) or refer to the DFP documentation as some devices have specific template projects.
+   - Copy the template project and open the `*.csolution.yml` file.
+Add under [`packs:`](YML-Input-Format.md#packs) the packs identified in step (1).
+You may omit the version number during initial project development.

+    ```yml
+      :
+      compiler: AC6

+      # List the packs that define the device and/or board.
+      packs:
+        - pack: AnalogDevices::ADuCM320_DFP
+      :
+    ```

+3. Step: **Use `csolution list` commands to identify device or board**
+   - Use `csolution list devices <name>.csolution.yml` or `csolution list boards <name>.csolution.yml` to get the device or board names.
-   - Enter the device and/or board information along with software packs in `csolution.yml`.
+   - Enter the device or board name under [`target-types:`](YML-Input-Format.md#target-types).
+A device is typically used for custom hardware.
-   - Add source files, software components, and potentially software layers to `cproject.yml`.
-As a starting point, you may use a simple `main` function.

-3. Step: **Configure software components and build project**
-   - Use the command `cbuild <name>.csolution.yml --update-rte --packs` to translate the application with default configuration.
-Alternatively, if the packs are already downloaded in step 1, use `csolution convert <name>.csolution.yml` to get the default configuration files.
+    ```yml
+      :
+      target-types:
+        - type: ADuCM320-Board    # choose a brief name for your target hardware
+        # device: MyDeviceName    # replace with your device or comment out to use a board
+          board: Analog Devices::EVAL-ADuCM320EBZ     # you may omit version information
+      :
+    ```

+   - Most projects require `- component: Device:Startup` or a variant.
+Use `csolution list components <name>.csolution.yml` to identify the name of the startup component and add it to the file `*.cproject.yml` of your project.
+   - Now, the project should already compile with the command `cbuild <name>.csolution.yml --update-rte --packs --context .Debug`.
+Note that this step downloads missing packs and copies configuration files to the [RTE directory](build-overview.md#rte-directory-structure).

+4. Step: **Review and configure RTE files**
-   - Review and adjust the configuration files in the [RTE directory](build-overview.md#rte-directory-structure) that have been copied from software packs for selected software components.
+   - Review the configuration files in the [RTE directory](build-overview.md#rte-directory-structure) and refer to the documentation of the software components for instructions.
+   - [Configure Linker Scripts](#configure-linker-scripts) below explains how to setup physical memory.
+   - For simple projects the default settings should be sufficient.
+   - The [build information file](YML-CBuild-Format.md#cbuild-output-files) `<name>.cbuild.Debug+<target-name>.yml` lists configuration files of components and other useful information such as links to documentation of the component.

+5. Step: **Add application functionality**
+   - Implement the application code in C/C++ source files.
+Use the [`groups:`](YML-Input-Format.md#groups) section in `<name>.cproject.yml` to add new source files.
+   - Use `csolution list components  <name>.csolution.yml` to identify additional software components from the selected packs.
+Use the [`components:`](YML-Input-Format.md#components) in `<name>.cproject.yml` to add new components and refer to related documentation for usage instructions.
+Note that you may omit vendor and version information for components as this is defined already by the packs that are selected.

+    ```yml
+      :
+      groups:
+        - group: Source Files
+          files:
+            - file: main.c
+            - file: MyFile1.c
+      :
+      components:
+        - component: ARM::CMSIS:CORE
+        - component: Device:Startup
+        - component: Device:Peripheral Libraries:ADC
+      :
+    ```

+   - Again, the project should compile with the command `cbuild <name>.csolution.yml --update-rte --packs --context .Debug`.
+Repeat step (4) when you added new components that require configuration.

 > **Note:**
 >
-> - The Arm CMSIS Solution extension for VS Code guides you thru these steps with the `Create provides New Solution`.
+> - The Arm CMSIS Solution extension for VS Code guides you through these steps with the `Create New Solution` workflow.
 This extension is for example part of the [Arm Keil Studio Pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).

-**Example:**

-ToDo

-The following application is based on the [Simple Template Project](https://github.com/Open-CMSIS-Pack/csolution-examples/tree/main/Templates/Simple) and uses an [AmbiqMicro board](https://www.keil.arm.com/boards/?q=&vendor=ambiq-micro).

-  - pack: AmbiqMicro::Apollo_DFP@1.4.1

 ## Configure Linker Scripts

 A *linker script file* defines the physical memory layout for a `*.cproject.yml` based.
-It may also allocate specific program sections (i.e. DMA buffers) to special memory regions.
-The **`csolution` Project Manager** implements a [linker script management](build-overview.md#linker-script-management) that uses a generic *regions header file* in combination with a toolchain-specific *linker script template*.
-These files are combined by a C preprocessor into the final *linker script file*.
+It may also allocate specific program sections (for example DMA buffers or non-volatile variables) to special memory regions.
+While complex devices may use a bespoke linker script to manage multi-core and multi-master bus systems, many single core devices can use the [automatic linker script generation](build-overview.md#automatic-linker-script-generation) of the **`csolution` Project Manager** which uses a generic *regions header file* in combination with a toolchain-specific *linker script template*.

+The following section describes the usage of a *linker script template* and a *regions header file* which is combined by a C preprocessor into the final *linker script file*.
+It uses [auto-generated files](build-overview.md#automatic-linker-script-generation), but the methods also apply somewhat to bespoke linker scripts.

 The overall process to configure linker scripts for independent projects is:

-1. Review and adjust the physical memory layout in the *regions header file*.
+1. Step: Review and adjust the physical memory layout in the *regions header file*.
-2. Optionally add specific program sections to the *linker script template* or change the default behavior of that file.
+2. Step: Optionally add specific program sections to the *linker script template* or change the default behavior of that file.

 ### Regions Header File